 One person said it used to be a stage coach stop.
 And another person who claimed to know a local historian stated that it was “well documented” this building was also used as a resting place for women with mental illnesses when they were being transported between different asylums.
 Creepy!
 Of course, none of them actually provided any verifiable evidence to their claims.

-The KDWPT is supposedly going to get back to me once they learn more about this mysterious place.
+The KDWPT is supposedly going to get back to me once they learn more about this mysterious place at Spring River Wildlife Area.
 But until then, if you’d like to explore the area yourself, you can find the structure at the pin drop in the photo below.

 Thanks for following along and be sure to subscribe before you go!